Profiscience/ko-component-router/docs/middleware.md

 The real power and extensibility of the router comes in the form of middleware.
 In this case, middleware is a series of functions, sync or async, that compose a route.
-In fact, the actual component setting is merely a middleware function that sets the router component.

-If used correctly, you can have complete control over the lifecycle of each view and keep your viewmodel as slim as possible (think skinny controllers, fat models).
+If used correctly, you can have complete control over the lifecycle of each view and keep your viewModel as slim as possible (think skinny controllers, fat models).

 ## Registering Middleware

 ### App

-App middleware is ran for every route and is registered using `Router.use`, or if you use a module system you may prefer something to the effect of...
+App middleware is ran for every route and is registered using `Router.use`

 ```javascript
 import Router from 'ko-component-router'